Fcoin Exchange Review

 A trading cryptocurrency guide must provide reviews of all of the top crypto exchanges out there, so that you can find the best cryptocurrency exchange site for you.
 This review of Fcoin Exchange consists of four parts: general information, fees, deposit methods and security.

 Fcoin Exchange is yet another decentralized exchange.
 It launched in May 2018 and has really received a lot of traction since then.
-At the date of writing this review (24 October 2018), Fcoin Exchange also had a reported 24 hour trading volume of USD 193 million.
+At the date of first writing this review (24 October 2018), Fcoin Exchange also had a reported 24 hour trading volume of USD 193 million.
+On that date, it placed Fcoin Exchange on place no. 16 in the list of the exchanges in the world with the highest reported 24 hour trading volumes.
+Wow!
 This is a very good trading volume.
-On the date hereof, it placed Fcoin Exchange on place no. 16 in the list of the exchanges in the world with the highest reported 24 hour trading volumes.
-Wow!
+On the date of last updating this review (23 March 2020, right in the middle of the crisis with COVID-19), neither Coinmarketcap nor CoinGecko had any data on trading volume from this exchange, as the exchange had started winding down operations.

 Decentralized exchanges do not require a third party to store your funds, but instead, you are always directly in control of your coins and you conduct transactions directly with whoever wants to buy or sell your coins.
 Decentralized exchanges normally do not require you to give out personal information either.
 This makes it possible to create an account and right away be able to start trading.
 The servers of decentralized exchanges spread out across the globe leading to a lower risk of server downtime.
 However, decentralized exchanges as opposed to regular top crypto exchanges normally have an order book with lower liquidity than the regular top crypto exchanges.